 The visitor centre has long since been demolished, so I had to seek my morning cup of coffee elsewhere.
 Instead of driving back to the pretty but touristy Killin, I decided to press on another twenty minutes to the equally pretty but quieter Kenmore.
 I was so glad that I did - Kenmore is an absolutely lovely village beside Loch Tay with a pleasant beach, a couple of boating centres and a couple of cafés and shops.
 I parked went for a walk in the warm sunshine to explore.
 By this time it was almost lunch time and I chose the Tayview Marina.
 What a find!
 The people there were so friendly and I had delicious Cullen Skink for lunch.
 It was so warm that I had a coffee sitting outside on the terrace where I alternately read my Kindle and gazed at the beautiful view of the loch, with the Scottish Crannog Centre in the foreground and the village beyond.
 It was blissful and I felt myself beginning to unwind from work.
 After another walk along the shore it was time to collect the intrepid (and rather sun-burned) hill walkers and drive the hour and a half home.
 It was a great way to start my holidays.

-Saturday 25 June 2016
+Saturday, 25 June 2016

 Goodbye to the Rig!

 What a lot of changes have taken place over the last couple of days!
 I woke up on Friday morning to the news that Britain has voted to leave the EU by a narrow but clear margin.
 I was so surprised as I lay in bed listening to the news reports on the radio; I had been sure that it would go the other way.
 Interesting times no doubt lie ahead with all the implications for the country.
-The SNP will no doubt be keen to have a 2nd Independence Referendum because a majority of Scots (62%) voted to stay in Europe - but what about the 38% who voted to leave?
+The SNP will no doubt be keen to have another Independence Referendum because a majority of Scots (62%) voted to stay in Europe - but what about the 38% who voted to leave?
 The media are reporting it as if Scotland voted unanimously to stay which is by no means the case.
-And also only 67% of eligible people voted in Scotland, so in fact the Remain voters are 62% of 67% - hardly an overwhelming majority.
+And also only 67% of eligible people voted in Scotland, so in fact the Remain voters are only 62% of the total 67% - hardly an overwhelming majority.
 But I bet they make us have another "Neverendum" anyway!

 As I was driving up to school I heard on the radio David Cameron's resignation speech.
 Please note that I am not mentioning which way I voted - there is a great deal of ill feeling about the result on social media so I'm keeping my head down - but I can't help feeling that the "Remain" camp are being very patronising about the "Leave" voters; they seem to view them as any or all of: old, racist, misguided, impulsive, and uneducated.
-But that is democracy!
+But surely that is democracy!
 One person, one vote!
 Do they think that only a select few should be allowed to vote?
 It reminds me way too much of the angry and aggressive behaviour before and after the Scottish Independence Referendum in 2014.

-Thursday 23 June 2016
+Thursday, 23 June 2016

 After some photos in the quads and cloisters we made our way to the garden behind Professors' Square for the Law reception.
 It was warm and sunny and just such a happy occasion.
 Grandma did very well with the walk from there to Ashton Lane where we met Christine and Gerry, who were having a coffee sitting outside in the sunshine.